 Despite its enduring popularity, the card game hasn’t always translated well to video games or mobile apps.
 The Pokémon Trading Card Game Online, which launched back in 2011, was a mess.
 Now, The Pokémon Company is trying again with Pokémon Trading Card Game Live.
 Here’s what we know about the new app.

 The Pokémon Company plans a soft launch for mobile devices like Android and iPhone in Canada paired with a global open beta for PC and Mac.
-Both are expected to happen later in 2021.

 Is there a Pokémon Trading Card Game Live trailer?